apostolhskouk/ARM/README.md

 The data preparation process is resource-intensive and time-consuming.
 To make it easier to get started, we have pre-processed all the datasets and uploaded them to Hugging Face.

 > **Note**: The downloaded data includes the serialized corpora and benchmark query sets.
-It does **not** include the pre-built vector indexes for the embedding model comparison, as they require ~250GB of storage.
-If you wish to reproduce the embedding benchmark, you will need to run the indexing scripts yourself.
+It does **not** include the pre-built vector indexes for the embedding model comparison, since they are 12 different embedding indexes for the 9 different datasets, requiring ~250GB of storage.
+If you wish to reproduce the embedding benchmark, you will need to run the indexing scripts yourself as described below.

 To download the data, run the following command in your terminal: